SiarheiRylach/utils_for_tests/README.md

    Some methods for tests

 ***Getting Started***</br>
-   Add in package.json this and after you can use this library via require:
+   Add in package.json to dependecies:

     "utils_for_tests": "https://github.com/SiarheiRylach/utils_for_tests.git"